-This story contains spoilers for the first two episodes of True Detective Season 3.
+This story contains spoilers for the first seven episodes of True Detective Season 3.

 It's now been five long years since True Detective first premiered, enthralling viewers with beer can men, Yellow King theories, and Matthew McConaughey's mystical monologues.
 Now, one divisive second-season later, the series is back with a whole new set of characters, but a mystery that feels elemental.
 Time is a flat circle, after all.